xicato/xig-documentation/api_doc.md

 ## Show Devices with Scenes
 **Change Status:** No API call changes made in V1.7.0.

-  Return a list of devices at the given gateway, along with scene information
+  Return a list of devices at the given gateway, along with scene information.

 * **URLs:**

   `/devices/with_scenes`